elbernante/movieindex/README.md

 ### Launching the Page

-In the command line, go to the directory of movieindex and run the command:
+In the command line, go to the directory of ```movieindex/``` and run the command:

 ```bash
 python index.py
 ```

-A new file **index.html** will be created (if it doesn't already already, otherwise it will be overwritten) in the **movieindex** directory.
+A new file **index.html** will be created (if it doesn't already exists, otherwise it will be overwritten) in the ```movieindex/``` directory.
 This file will then be automatically launched on the default browser.

 Supported Browsers
 --------------------------------------

 The following browsers are supported.
-Other browsers might work, but were not tested.
+Other browsers might work, but are not tested.
 - Google Chrome on Mac (Version 43)
 - Safari on Mac(Version 8)